Books available from PRMuseum Press

 Crystallizing Public Opinion: One Hundredth Anniversary Edition

 The book that launched public relations 100 years ago now comes in an edition that is more than a reprint.
 Fully annotated, lavishly illustrated, and with more than a dozen essays by noted PR scholars it picks up where Bernays left off.
+See what practitioners and academics have to say about this 100th Anniversary edition (6:29).

 By Edward L. Bernays.
 Annotations by Dick Martin.
 Field Notes by: Karla K. Gower, PhD; Krishnamurthy Sriramesh, PhD; Alex Sévigny PhD and Martin Waxman; Jude William R. Genilo, PhD; Alex Sévigny, PhD and Martin Waxman; Rita Men, PhD; James E. Grunig, PhD; Jeffrey S. Morosoff; Ivanka Pjesivac, PhD; Rachel Kovacs, PhD; Burton St. John III; Kathy R. Fitzpatrick; Hilary Fussell Sisco, PhD and Joe Stabb, PhD; Anthony D’Angelo; Timothy L. Howard, EdD and Tyler Smith; Tom Martin; Cayce Myers, PhD; Brenda Wrigley, PhD, and David W. Brown.
-Order today.

 Marilyn: A Woman In Charge — Marilyn Laurie’s Life In Public Relations